luke8499/cmpinf0010-repo/README.md

 # cmpinf0010-repo

 Our program takes the user's name as input.
-Then, the user can type in another input and our program will repeat the user's name and the 2nd input that was entered.
+Then, the user can type in another input and our program will repeat the user's name and the second input.

 # Authors
 Tate Kline, Luke Williams